10 Stupid Home Trends

 4. The "moving-to-the-country-is-greener" myth

 This is the common misconception that being green should be characterized by an agrarian lifestyle.
 In fact, the greenest people in the country are those who live in densely populated cities: They don't own cars; they walk, bike or ride public transport to work; and their homes are small and very efficient to heat.
 When you consider the impact of driving and land occupation alone, even the modern-day hippie "living off the land" 20 miles outside of town isn't nearly as green as the average Manhattanite.

 5. Backup power generators

-Remodeling magazine's 2011 Cost vs Value Report found that the average cost of adding a power generator is $14, 718, while its value at resale is $7,136 (a 48.5% return).
+Remodeling magazine's 2011 Cost vs Value Report found that the average cost of adding a power generator was $14, 718, while its value at resale was $7,136 (a 48.5% return on investment).
 Granted, you wouldn't install a generator for its resale value, but unless a temporary power outage is likely to ruin over $7,500 worth of your stuff, where's the real benefit?

 6. CFL bulbs

 Compact fluorescent bulbs save energy, last for 10 years, and offer the same light quality as standard incandescents.
 Only they don't.
 In reality, many CFLs burn out in months, not years (there go the savings data); their light quality is wretched (when tested in homes, not laboratories); and you have to drive a burned out light bulb to your local hazardous materials recycling center because it contains highly poisonous mercury (and cars use a lot more energy than light bulbs).
 While its intentions are good, the U.S. government should spend less money promoting CFLs and more money developing better light bulbs.

 You can stop manufacturers from making wasteful showerheads, but you can't stop hedonists from using ridiculous amounts of water (and all the energy required to heat it) in the privacy of their own bathrooms.
 Or can you?

 8. Bad modern design